alixaxel/chrome-aws-lambda/README.md

 make inflated chrome_aws_lambda.zip
 ```

+Check out [shelfio/chrome-aws-lambda-layer](https://github.com/shelfio/chrome-aws-lambda-layer) repo if you wish to use already published layer.

 ## Google Cloud Functions

 Since version `1.11.2`, it's also possible to use this package on Google/Firebase Cloud Functions.